takuruu/takuruu/README.md

 - 👋 Hi, I’m @takuruu
 - 👀 I’m interested in ...
 Linux
-- 🌱 I’m currently learning ... archlinux
+- 🌱 I’m currently learning ... nixos
-- 💞️ I’m looking to collaborate on ... archlinux
+- 💞️ I’m looking to collaborate on ... vim and nixos
 - 📫 How to reach me ... here

 <!---